Caroline Quenemoen

 Caroline Quenemoen is Associate Provost for Strategic and Educational Initiatives (OSEI) at Rice University.
 Since 2010, Quenemoen has led the design and implementation of academic initiatives that advance equity on campus and in Rice’s engagement with external communities.
 She most recently served as Associate Dean of Undergraduates and Director of Undergraduate Research and Inquiry.

 In her current role, Quenemoen draws on her leadership and expertise in high impact practices and faculty development to advance the university’s strategic priorities, with a particular focus on undergraduate education.
-OSEI's current efforts include leading the implementation of the recommendations of the Provost’s Task Force for Student Success; evaluating the equity and outcomes of high-impact practices at Rice; and developing and coordinating efforts to scale undergraduate research opportunities and expanding equitable access to and participation in research, civic engagement, and global education.
-Quenemoen is Principal Investigator on a NSF IUSE grant studying the impact of labor conditions on contingent faculty professional identity and STEM learning at Rice.
-She also serves as co-coordinator of Rice’s Mellon Mays Undergraduate Fellowship program.
+OSEI's current efforts include advancing the recommendations of the Provost's Task Force on Student Success; drafting the recommendations of the Provost’s Working Group on Student Athlete Success; and developing infrastructure and resources to expand equitable access to high-impact practices at Rice.
+Quenemoen is a member of Rice's HHMI Success in Science grant and previously was Principal Investigator on a NSF IUSE grant studying the impact of labor conditions on teaching faculty professional identity and STEM learning at Rice.

 Quenemoen began her career at Rice in 2000 as a member of the faculty in the Department of Art History, where she established a reputation for innovative pedagogy and project-based learning in courses taught at Rice and abroad.
 She served on the managing committee of the American School of Classical Studies in Athens and of the Intercollegiate Center for Classical Studies in Rome.
 She is co-editor with Roger Ulrich of The Blackwell Companion to Roman Architecture.